Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

-If you ever need to skip a training session, please, don’t sacrifice the long run!
+If you ever need to skip a training session, as a running coach I beg you, please don’t sacrifice the long run!

 During long runs, you simulate your race by practicing your well-thought-out nutrition, hydration, and gear strategies.
 This way, you can fine-tune details for the big day.